 The Department of Medicine's aggressive agenda for diversity goes beyond recruitment.
-Programmatic innovations focus on enhancing professional experiences and growth for our faculty and housestaff members from underrepresented minorities.
+Programmatic innovations focus on enhancing professional experiences and growth for our faculty and housestaff members from under-represented minorities.
+For example, we have a mentoring program for underrepresented minorities who are paired with faculty members who guide their professional development throughout their training.